walindsey/M118/Modules.md

 In this module, students will learn the very basics of Linear Programming, including setting up feasible sets for programs of 2 variables, identifying objective functions, and then applying the Fundamental Theorem of Linear Programming to maximize or minimize an objective over a feasible set.

-##Module 4 - Matrices
+##Module 4 - Matrices and Markov Processes

 In this module, students will learn how to manipulate matrices.
 They will learn how to set up an augmented matrix from a system of linear equations, how to use Gauss-Jordan elimination to both solve a system and to find inverses, and how to multiply and add matrices together, when appropriate.

-##Module 5 - Markov Processes

-In this module, students will learn the basics of Markov processes and learn how to find long term behavior of both regular and absorbing processes.
+Students will also learn the basics of Markov processes and learn how to find long term behavior of both regular and absorbing processes.

 ##Advanced Bundle

 To complete this bundle, a student must complete the following:

-* Advanced Applications on four of the five midterm exams
+* Advanced Applications on three of the four midterm exams
 * At least 80% of the Advanced Assessments over the course of the semester.

 #Grades